Liverpool Walton

 By Bus

-If your coming from Liverpool City Centre, use bus routes 20 to Tower Hill or 21 to Northwood from Queen Square Bus Station, Stand 8.
-The 20 and 21 buses come every 5-10 minutes and take about 20 minutes to reach the Rice Lane, Cavendish Drive junction where we are located behind the Sainsbury's store.
+If your coming from Liverpool City Centre, use bus routes 20 to Tower Hill or 21 to Northwood from Queen Square Bus Station, Stand 7.
+The 20 and 21 buses come every 5-10 minutes and take about 20 minutes to reach the Rice Lane, Cavendish Drive junction where we are located behind the Sainsbury's Superstore.
 Another option is the 345 to Waddicar/Melling from Queen Square Bus Station, Stand 10.
 This bus comes every 30 minutes and takes 20 minutes to reach us.
-An extra bus for late travel, the 20X to Knowsley Industrial Park/Kirkby from Queen Square Bus Station, Stand 8 is a late bus that operates 2 services from Queen Square between 9pm and midnight.
-All bus services end each day between midnight and 1am.
-They restart at around 5am.
+An extra bus for late travel, the 20X to Knowsley Industrial Park/Kirkby from Queen Square Bus Station, Stand 7 is a late bus that operates 2 services from Queen Square between 9pm and midnight.
+All bus services throughout Liverpool City Region (Liverpool, Halton, Knowsley, Sefton, St Helens and Wirral) end each day between midnight and 1am.
+They gradually restart from 4.30am onwards.

 By Train

 National Rail Services - There are two terminal stations in Liverpool, Liverpool Lime Street Station and Liverpool South Parkway Station.
 Liverpool Lime Street offers services to and from all major towns and cities over the UK, including Leeds, Manchester, Birmingham and London.
-Liverpool South Parkway offers services to and from most North Western town and cities such as Blackpool, Wigan and Warrington.
+Liverpool South Parkway offers services to and from most North Western towns and cities such as Blackpool, Wigan and Warrington.
+National Rail services run into Liverpool Lime Street from around 3am til around 1am.
+The station only closes for 2 hours each night.
+National Rail services to and from Liverpool South Parkway run from around 6am til midnight, with the station closing for 6 hours each night.

 By Plane

 Believe it or not, we have had people travel to us from other parts of the country and overseas by plane.
-Liverpool John Lennon Airport, situated in South Liverpool, is just a 25 minute drive from our building.
-The airport offers flights to and from most European countries, Ireland, the Channel Islands and the Isle of Man.
+Liverpool John Lennon Airport, situated in South Liverpool, is just a 30 minute drive from our building.
+The airport offers flights to and from most European countries, Ireland, the Channel Islands, the Isle of Man and many other city airports within the UK.
 Taxi's from the airport to our building cost around £25.
+Bus route 81A from the airport to Bootle, would drop you off just a 10 minute walk from us.

 Car (No Sat-Nav)